The teachings of the Divine Principle are used as a means of controlling people.

 Group dynamics are important.
 There are usually many group bonding exercises such as sports, games and the writing and performing of sketches.

 Singing and music touches the emotions.
-This allows other newly experienced emotions to become more solidified.
-The content of the songs is carefully chosen – ideals, love, loss of ideals, suffering, determination, visions of an ideal, etc. Music experienced with others bonds each to the group.
+This promotes the solidification of newly experienced emotions.
+The songs are carefully chosen – ideals, love, loss of ideals, suffering, determination, visions of an ideal, companionship, teamwork, etc, are presented.
+Music experienced with others bonds each to the group.

 Emotions transcend time and space and can endure for lifetimes, overriding logic.